-As the edible insect industry grows, so will the amount of frass (Chia et al., 2019; Houben et al., 2020; Poveda, 2021; Salomone et al., 2017).
-Following the rapid growth of the edible insect industry and frass's potential as a viable fertiliser and its contribution to the circular economy, the European Commission has enacted legislation (Regulation (EU) 2021/1925) to regulate its production and use.
-Analyses of frass produced by BSF larvae (BSFF) fed various food leftovers indicate that it ranges in total N content from 0.6 to 4.8 %, in total phosphorus (P) content from 0.1 to 2.5 %, and in potassium (K) content from 0.1 to 2.1%, as well as trace minerals and beneficial microorganisms (Basri et al., 2022; Choi & Hassanzadeh, 2019; Poveda, 2021).
-Mealworm frass (MWF), on the other hand, ranges in total N content from 2.7 to 7.8%, P from 1.0 to 1.5% and total K from 1.2 to 2.0%.
+As the edible insect industry grows, so will the amount of frass produced (Chia et al., 2019; Houben et al., 2020; Poveda, 2021; Salomone et al., 2017).
+Following the rapid growth of the edible insect industry and the potential of frass as a viable fertiliser and its contribution to the circular economy, the European Commission has enacted legislation (Regulation (EU) 2021/1925) to regulate its production and use.
+Analyses of frass produced by BSF larvae (BSFF) fed various food leftovers indicate that it ranges in total N content from 0.6 to 4.8 %, in total phosphorus (P) content from 0.1 to 2.5 %, and in potassium (K) content from 0.1 to 2.1%, as well as providing trace minerals and beneficial microorganisms (Basri et al., 2022; Choi & Hassanzadeh, 2019; Poveda, 2021).
+Mealworm frass (MWF), on the other hand, ranges in total N content from 2.7 to 7.8%, total P from 1.0 to 1.5% and total K from 1.2 to 2.0%.
 It also contains calcium, magnesium, and micronutrients (Poveda et al., 2019).
-Moreover, BSFF and MWF contain chitin, which can enhance soil microbiota and generate antimicrobial peptides that serve as a plant's defence barrier (Choi & Hassanzadeh, 2019; Nurfikari & de Boer, 2021; Poveda et al., 2019; Schmitt & de Vries, 2020).
+Moreover, BSFF and MWF contain chitin, which can enhance the abundance of soil microbiota and generate antimicrobial peptides that serve as a plant's defence barrier (Choi & Hassanzadeh, 2019; Nurfikari & de Boer, 2021; Poveda et al., 2019; Schmitt & de Vries, 2020).
 High concentrations of P in BSFF promote N accumulation in plants (Klammsteiner et al., 2020).
-This makes it an excellent source of nutrients for plants, as it can improve soil fertility, increase crop yields, and enhance plant growth.
-By valorizing and reintroducing relevant nutrients and organic matter into the soil, the use of frass can help to close the nutrient cycle in insect farming.
+This makes it an excellent source of nutrients for plants, as it can improve soil fertility, enhance plant growth and increase crop yields.
+By reintroducing and valorizing relevant nutrients and organic matter into the soil, the use of frass can help to close the nutrient cycle in insect farming.
 This strategy contributes to the development of a zero-waste food production system and highlights the significance of identifying sustainable sources of organic matter for soil amendment and food production.

-Field mustard (Brassica rapa L.) is a member of the Brassicaceae family and is widely cultivated for food, oil, and feed, and it has a high economic value due to its nutritional, medicinal, bio-industrial, and crop rotation capabilities (Young-Mathews, 2012).
-However, it is also a preferred host for various insect herbivores, including the root-feeding cabbage root fly Delia radicum and the shoot-feeding diamondback moth Plutella xylostella (Ahuja et al., 2010), which can cause substantial productivity and economic losses, posing a danger to global food security (Ahuja et al., 2010).
-Plant fitness and, by extension, crop yield, are influenced in large part by plant-insect interactions.
+Field mustard (Brassica rapa L.) is a member of the Brassicaceae family and is widely cultivated for food, oil, and feed, and it has a high economic value due to its nutritional, medicinal, and bio-industrial properties (Young-Mathews, 2012).
+However, it is also a preferred host for various insect herbivores, including the root-feeding larvae of the cabbage root fly Delia radicum and the shoot-feeding larvae of the diamondback moth Plutella xylostella (Ahuja et al., 2010), which can cause substantial economic losses (Ahuja et al., 2010).
 To mitigate plant damage caused by insect herbivores, various methods have been employed, including the use of chemical pesticides.
 However, the overuse of pesticides has led to numerous environmental and health concerns (Nicolopoulou-Stamati et al., 2016), Therefore, effective, sustainable, and safe alternatives for managing insect herbivores are required.

 Previous research has demonstrated that insect frass can improve plant growth and development, and increase nutrient uptake (Abiya et al., 2022; Dzepe et al., 2022; Houben et al., 2021; Houben et al., 2020; Lopes et al., 2022; Poveda, 2021; Poveda et al., 2019).
 In the wild, frass deposition by insect herbivores has shown increased soil carbon, N, and nitrates.
 Frass can also affect soil N dynamics in the forest (Frost & Hunter, 2004).
 The mechanisms causing these effects are thought to be linked to the presence of beneficial microorganisms in frass, as well as the release of plant growth-promoting molecules (Barragán-Fonseca et al., 2022; Poveda, 2021).
 At the same time, plant growth inhibition due to frass application has been reported (Alattar et al., 2016; Gärttling et al., 2020).